Vietnam.vn - Nền tảng quảng bá Việt Nam

 Research from the University of Minnesota (USA) shows that intelligent people are often messy because they spend all their time thinking and doing more important things.

-In Identifying Young Gifted Children, Marge Hoctor argues that creativity is the most important element of gifted children, "creativity is often born from chaos".
+In Identifying Young Gifted Children, Marge Hoctor argues that creativity is the most important element of gifted children, "creativity is often born from chaos."

 Smart children like to talk to themselves

-A study by the University of Pennsylvania (USA) showed that language is a communication system and also a means to enhance cognition and thinking, whether young or old.
+A study by the University of Pennsylvania (USA) showed that language is a communication system, and also a means to enhance cognition and thinking, whether young or old.
 Therefore, when children are communicating with their own thoughts, this shows that their ability to express themselves is quite high and their brain thinking is flexible.

-According to the study, talking to yourself will help children clarify their thoughts and orient what is important, helping them make more effective decisions.
+According to the study, talking to yourself will help children clarify their thoughts and determine what is important, helping them make more effective decisions.
 From this action, children will know what is necessary for themselves.

 Communicating with oneself does not mean that children have neurological problems, but this is a solution for children to develop their thinking and cognitive abilities, and can also help children find many new ideas.

-Smart kids are not perfect.
+Smart kids aren't perfect.

 Smart children are not good at everything, they often know their strengths to cultivate and develop.
 In addition, children who are smarter than average do not necessarily study well and have high scores.
 Some children often focus on personal interests instead of studying.